JazminRondon/DatabaseSQLNotes/README.md

 ORDER BY allows us to sorting the result set after the WHERE clause.
 Specify one or more columns.
 Seperate columns by commas.
 ASC (default) or specify DESC

-GROUP BY -allows mult columns into the selct list and still use a set function
+GROUP BY -allows mult columns into the selct list and still use a set function, results set returns 1 row per subset